 The introduction of controls without the consent of the employees can make implementation difficult.
-Therefore, workers should provide information material and training for all employees to educate them on how to prevent the spread of COVID-19 in the workplace and explain why the hygiene and protective measures are being introduced at all.
+Therefore, workers should provide information material and training for all employees to educate them on how to prevent the spread of COVID-19 in the workplace and explain why hygiene and protective measures are being introduced.
 Employees who are aware of the possibilities to prevent the spread of COVID-19 will see the value in it and will practice the precautions at work and in their free time.

 The following are some of the best practices currently used to contain the spread of coronavirus in warehouses.

 Companies need to carry out their risk assessment beyond their warehouse.
 The entire supply chain system carries risks.
-A comprehensive end-to-end risk assessment helps to immediately plan risk reduction measures at all levels.
+A comprehensive end-to-end risk assessment helps to plan risk reduction measures at all levels immediately.

 There are three key steps in conducting a supply chain risk assessment: